Y Llofft & Ty Isaf

 A friendly and welcoming pub set in a prime location overlooking the beach.
 A varied menu ranging from burgers and pizzas to fresh local seafood dishes.
 Excellent beer garden with stunning views.
 It does get very busy in the Summer so almost certainly need to book in advance, however they will server food outside if you manage to find a spare table.

 Gogerddan Arms - 01239 810784 (http://www.gogerddan.co.uk) A friendly family orientated pub situated on the main road at Tanygroes.
-Serving a wide range of restaurant / bar meals, pizzas and great local steaks from Golwg Y Mor farm, just across the road.
+Serving a wide range of home made bar meals, pizzas and great local steaks from Golwg Y Mor farm, just across the road.
 They occasionally hold theme nights, details of which should be found on their website.
 Has an outdoor patio, children's play area, pool table and plenty of parking.
+Dogs allowed in the bar.

 The Ship Inn, Aberporth - 01239 810822Overlooking the beach, a small well maintained local pub serving selection of traditional bar meals.
-There are a few picnic tables outside and in sunny weather there is also a large upper deck with outdoor seating offering stunning views.
-Parking available in public car park opposite.
+There are a few picnic tables outside and parking available in public car park opposite.
+Dogs allowed

 Maharani Indian Restaurant, The Morlan Hotel, Aberporth 01239 811391

-An Indian restaurant which is next door to the Morlan Hotel bar.
+An Indian restaurant which is next door to the Morlan Hotel bar, serving very good Indian food.
 Take away also available but no delivery, parking available in public car park just behind.

 Caffi Sgadan- Aberporth- 01239 811003

 Overlooking the beach in Aberporth, The Sgladan is a great little fish and chip shop/cafe which also serves good value breakfasts.
 Take away, or eat-in, also a couple of tables on the pavement outside.
-Mostly Welsh speaking staff and excellent views.
+New for 2014 a word burner and makeover, giving the cafe a cosy atmoshphere.
 Parking available in public car park opposite.

 Golden Dragon Chinese A popular Chinese take away and chip shop -no delivery.
 Parking outside.